Advanced Search

 Library codes

-HOLLIS gives each library a 3-character code.
+HOLLIS uses a 3-character code for each of Harvard's libraries.
 To find all items in that library’s collections, enter the code followed by an asterisk.

 Access the full list of 3-character library codes